UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 ## How to chose K ?
-Since we can change the respoce of the system by poles placement.
-We might ask ourself where should I put the poles, in other words, how to chose the K ?
-One idea is to construcet the problem into optimization framework that minimize the state error and control nameed LQR.
+Since we can change the response of the system by pole placement, we might ask ourselves where should we put the poles, in other words, how to choose K?
+We can choose K that satisfies design criteria such as settling time.
+Another idea is to construct the problem into an optimization framework that minimizes the state error and control effort, named LQR.

 In class, we already disccused, by using HJB, the optimal control input u^* is a function of A,B,R,Q,P where